pittmo/wifi-setup/README.md

-This repo is an Express server designed to run on an IoT device and handles the first-time setup required to get the device working connected to the user's home wifi network.
+This repo is an Express server designed to run on an IoT device and handles the first-time setup required to get the device working connected to a wifi network.
+IF an Ethernet (wired) connection is present, this application will do nothing since the device is already connected to the Internet.

 - since the device is not on the local wifi network when it is first turned on, the device broadcasts its own wifi access point and runs the server on that.
 The user then connects their phone or laptop to that wifi network and uses a web browser (not a native app!) to connect to the device at the URL 10.0.0.1 or `<hostname>.local`.
-The user can select then their home wifi network and enter the password on a web page and transfer it to the web server running on the device.
-At this point, the device can turn off its private network and connect to the internet using the credentials the user provided.
+The user can then select a wifi network and enter the password on a web page and transfer it to the web server running on the device.
+At this point, the device can turn off its private network and connect to the Internet using the credentials the user provided.

 The code is Linux-specific, depends on systemd, and has so far only been tested on a Raspberry Pi 3.
 It requires hostapd and udhcpd to be